 The Office of Faculty Development, Diversity and Engagement (OFDDE), led by Vice Provost Matt Snipp, supports the faculty through a variety of programs and initiatives.
 OFDDE assists in faculty recruitment and retention efforts to ensure that Stanford has an excellent and diverse faculty.
 The office works with deans, chairs and search committees in their outreach efforts to develop talented and diverse applicant pools and to enable equitable review processes.
 OFDDE also serves as a central resource for faculty recruits, newly hired faculty and early career faculty in their transition to the Stanford community and on their journey towards tenure.

+We hope that you and your loved ones are staying safe and healthy in these exceptional times.
+Please visit the OFD COVID-19 Resources and keep in mind the services of the Faculty Staff Help Center and the WorkLife Office, albeit limited by current public health ordinances.
 In order to better support you at this time, we are asking for your feedback as our office is actively working together with our campus partners and University leadership to address your needs and issues.
 Please use the link above to contact us, or email: firstname.lastname@example.org.

 The Office of the Provost at Stanford University is pleased to announce that it is seeking to appoint four to five early career fellows engaged in the study of race and ethnicity.
 This is an ambitious plan to support the work of early-career researchers, who will lead the next generation of scholarship in race and ethnicity and whose work will point the way forward for reshaping race relations in America.
 These fellowships may be in any school of the University.
 Selection criteria includes the originality and quality of the research, as well as demonstrated potential for intellectual achievement.
 These early career fellows will be selected by a committee of Stanford faculty appointed by the Provost.
 The term of these fellowships is three years.